pseudocoders/GPT-notes/basics/databases.md

 In summary, DDL is concerned with defining and managing the structure of the database objects, while DML is focused on manipulating and retrieving the data within those objects.
 Both DDL and DML are essential components of SQL and work together to facilitate efficient database management and data manipulation.

+### Relational managers

+Here is a list of popular Relational Database Management Systems (RDBMS):

+1. MySQL: An open-source RDBMS widely used for web applications.
+It is known for its ease of use, scalability, and strong community support.

+2. PostgreSQL: An open-source RDBMS known for its advanced features, extensibility, and support for various data types.
+It offers robustness, reliability, and SQL compliance.

+3. Oracle Database: A commercial RDBMS known for its high performance, scalability, and enterprise-level features.
+It is widely used in large organizations for mission-critical applications.

+4. Microsoft SQL Server: A commercial RDBMS developed by Microsoft.
+It provides a comprehensive set of features, scalability, and integration with other Microsoft technologies.

+5. IBM Db2: A commercial RDBMS with a long history.
+It offers strong performance, scalability, and advanced data management features.
+It is commonly used in enterprise environments.

+6. SQLite: A lightweight, file-based RDBMS that does not require a separate server process.
+It is widely used in embedded systems, mobile applications, and small-scale deployments.

+7. MariaDB: An open-source RDBMS that originated as a fork of MySQL.
+It aims to be a drop-in replacement for MySQL while adding new features and enhancements.

+8. Microsoft Access: A desktop-based RDBMS included in the Microsoft Office suite.
+It is commonly used for small-scale applications and data management on Windows systems.

+9. IBM Informix: A commercial RDBMS known for its high performance, scalability, and reliability.
+It offers features for real-time analytics, IoT, and high-volume transaction processing.

+10. SAP HANA: An in-memory RDBMS developed by SAP.
+It provides fast data processing, real-time analytics, and advanced features for handling large datasets.

+These are just a few examples of popular RDBMS.
+Each RDBMS has its own strengths, features, and use cases.
+The choice of RDBMS depends on factors such as the application requirements, scalability needs, performance expectations, and integration with existing technologies.

 ## Transactions

 A transaction is a logical unit of work that consists of one or more database operations.
 It represents a sequence of actions that need to be executed as a single, indivisible unit.
 The purpose of a transaction is to ensure data integrity and consistency within a database.